-Supported projects: implementation of state-ofthe-art solutions into production and distribution processes, and into the enterprise organization; creation of new and modern products by the enterprise; construction or reconstruction of infrastructure, as well as purchase of equipment that will enable to use modern technologies and machinery in the production process.
-Intensity and amount of support:
+Supported projects: implementation of state-of-the-art solutions into production and distribution processes, and into the enterprise organization; creation of new and modern products by the enterprise; construction or reconstruction of infrastructure, as well as purchase of equipment that will enable to use modern technologies and machinery in the production process.

-- subsidy of to 50% of the project's eligible costs; - aamount of the project: up to PLN 8 million; - amount of support: from PLN 20 000 to PLN 2 million.
+- subsidy of to 50% of the project's eligible costs; - aamount of the project: up to PLN 8 million; - amount of support: from PLN 20 000 to PLN2 million.